The name of the Society is FEDERATION OF MOUNTAIN CLUBS OF BRITISH COLUMBIA.

-(a) To foster and promote cooperation and coordination of clubs, groups and individuals interested in mountain activities in the whole Province of British Columbia, and to advise and take action on all matters on which the collective experience of these clubs, groups and individuals may prove of service to the people of British Columbia.
+(a) To foster and promote cooperation and coordination of clubs, groups and individuals interested in non-motorized mountain activities in the whole Province of British Columbia, and to advise and take action on all matters on which the collective experience of these clubs, groups and individuals may prove of service to the people of British Columbia.

 (b) To encourage public appreciation and use of the recreational resources in the mountains of British Columbia.

 (c) To promote the development and maintenance of a system of mountain access roads, trails and huts.

 (d) To organize and coordinate training programs in mountaincraft.

 (e) To publish, and encourage publication of guide books to British Columbia’s mountain areas.

 (g) To promote sound management of British Columbia’s mountain parks and outdoor recreation resources.